School of Education,

 Faculty of Social Sciences

 During this one-year, full-time course you will explore theory and research relating to learning, teaching and assessment and educational policy.
-You may not have professional experience in teaching, but there is a school placement module in an educational setting as an optional part of this course (limited numbers).
+The programme is suitable whether or not you have professional experience in teaching.

 - Critical Issues in Education and Educational Research